DLorenzoLaguno17/TDD/README.md

 In case there is no Art Bible and no Audio Bible, this section will specify which art tools will be used for the game art and audio and which tool will be used for each art or audio area.

 ### 3D Objects, terrain and scene management
-In this section is explained which objects will be en each part of the map, which terrains will be used in the game and how will be the scene management.
+In this section is explained which objects will be in each part of the map, which terrains will be used in the game and how will be the scene management.

 ### Use of physics engine
-This section describes how will be de collision detection, how will be the physics calculated and applied to the game (gravity, friction...) and how will be the interaction of the charaters or the other entities with the game world.
+This section describes how will be de collision detection, how will be the physics calculated and applied to the game (gravity, friction...) and how will be the interaction of the characters or the other entities with the game world.

 ### Artificial Intelligence
-If the game will have a complex AI system it is very important it is conscientiously planned and detailed.
+If the game will have a complex AI system, it is very important it is conscientiously planned and detailed.

 ### Networking
 In the case the game is multiplayer or has a multiplayer mode this section explains how it will be handled.